 - Subverted by King Minos and Daedalus from Classical Mythology.
 Minos only locked the famous architect away, because he still wanted to use his talent.
 Even when Daedalus advised Ariadne the best way to help Theseus, Minos didn't kill him, but imprisoned in the labyrinth.
-Some versions of this myth suggest, that Minos spared Dedalus' life, not only because of his talent, but also frienship they shared.
+Some versions of this myth suggest that Minos spared Daedalus' life, not only because of his talent, but also the friendship they shared.

 - Almost inverted, when Daedalus escaped and hid in another kingdom, where Minos eventually tracked him down.
 However, before the King could capture the architect, Daedalus boiled Minos alive.

 - Occurs in some variations of stories from Hindu Mythology with either Viswakarman, the divine Architect Of The Devas, or more commonly Mayanote , the Architect of the Asuras.

 - In Legend of the Five Rings, the Scorpion clan cooperated with an engineering genius from the Crab clan to bury a powerful necromancer, securing his body with deadly traps to defend it against possible resurrection attempts.
 When the work was done, the Scorpions informed the Crab leader that the builder sacrificed his life to set the traps from the inside, making sure no outside access to their mechanisms was left.
 The Crab leader knew the Scorpions well but pretended to buy it.

 - It's been mentioned in Shadowrun supplements that the best way to keep a new computer system secret is to kill the designer after he's finished creating it.